She's Out of My Life: Production

 Jackson apologized to Jones and Bruce Swedien following the emotional recording, but they said that there was "no need to".

 In Jackson's autobiography, Moonwalk, he wrote that the song is about knowing that barriers separating him from others are seemingly easy to overcome, yet they cause him to miss out on what he really desires.
 He said that he cried from the sudden effect of the words because "I had been letting so much build up inside me."
 Particularly it reminded him of his feeling of being "so rich in some experiences while being poor in moments of true joy."
 He worried about this feeling showing up on the song, but also felt "if it touched people's heartstrings, knowing that would make me feel less lonely."
 He described making Off the Wall as "one of the most difficult periods of my life...
 I had very few close friends at the time and felt very isolated."
 He would walk through his neighborhood, hoping to meet people who didn't know who he was, so he could meet "somebody who would be my friend because they liked me and needed a friend too, not because I was who I am."

+Bahler said that he received a call from Jackson’s father Joseph, who told Bahler he would only allow the song to be on the album if the publishing rights were given to him.
+However, when Jones called Joseph thereafter to inform him that the song would be taken off since the publishing was not available, Joseph denied having made such demands and told them to include it anyway.

 Release and reception

-The song peaked at #10 in the United States on the Billboard Hot 100.
-The single was even more successful in the UK and peaked at number 3 on the charts (the equivalent position reached by Off the Walls debut single "Don't Stop 'Til You Get Enough").
+The song peaked at number 10 in the United States on the Billboard Hot 100.
+It peaked at number 3 on the UK charts.

-Given the popular response to his emotional rendition, the song remained in Jackson's live set for many years.